-Please see Appendix H, at the back of this document, for the Village Ordinance on tree cutting and removal.
+Please see Village Ordinance on tree cutting and removal.

 The ARC supports the process in the Village Ordinance but also requires its own approvals.
 Those removing trees or branches without first obtaining ARC approval and/or Village approval and landscaping permit will be required to obtain a Village landscaping permit, pay the required fine, and mitigate loss of such tree or trees.
 The Village Ordinance allows the Village to assess fines of \$500 per inch of diameter at 48" above grade of the cut tree.
 ARC fines may be imposed, and, in some cases, they may be levied in addition to Village fines.